 - 1. Garrison hat with hat wreath and hat band (color of band as designated above) authorized all year. - 2.
-Winter fur hat with hat wreath (authorized between October 1st April 1st, and during other times when the outdoor temperature is below 32 degrees Fahrenheit). - 3.
+Department-authorized baseball-style caps may be worn while staff are assigned to a special event from May 1st through November 1st, and only while assigned to external or outdoor assignments. - 3.
+Winter fur hat with hat wreath (authorized between October 1st April 1st, and during other times when the outdoor temperature is below 32 degrees Fahrenheit). - 4.
 The watch cap with Saint Paul Police patch.
-The watch cap, or behind-the-head ear warmer, may only be worn between October 1st-April 1st, and during other times when the outdoor temperature is below 32 degrees Fahrenheit.
+The watch cap, or behind-the-head ear warmer, may only be worn between October 1st and April 1st, and during other times when the outdoor temperature is below 32 degrees Fahrenheit.
 The watch cap or behind-the-head ear warmer may not be worn indoors.
-The watch cap will be worn with the Saint Paul Police patch facing front and visible at all times. - 4.
-The behind-the-head ear warmer may be worn during cold weather, or in addition to the garrison hat during cold weather Class A uniform functions. - 5.
-Designated Saint Paul Police Department unit-specific baseball cap only for officers assigned to bicycle patrol when not wearing protective helmet. - 6.
+The watch cap will be worn with the Saint Paul Police patch facing front and visible at all times. - 5.
+The behind-the-head ear warmer may be worn during cold weather, or in addition to the garrison hat during cold weather Class A uniform functions. - 6.
+Designated Saint Paul Police Department unit-specific baseball cap only for officers assigned to bicycle patrol when not wearing protective helmet. - 7.
 The Deputy Chief of Operations may authorize alternative headwear as appropriate.